mona-actions/gh-migrate-lfs/README.md

 gh extension upgrade gh-migrate-lfs
 ```

+This tool offers offers a **branch** and **mirror** based approach to migrate LFS content.

+- **Mirror-Based Approach**
+  - Ideal for smaller repositories.
+  - Offers quick pull and push capabilities, potentially reducing time.
+- **Branch-Based Approach**
+  - Tailored for larger repositories where reliability is crucial.
+  - Can handle network interruptions, allowing the migration to continue from the last successful point rather than starting over from scratch.
+  - Pushes the default branch first
+Provides resilience against disruptions during the migration process.

+The migration process is split into 3 steps:

+1. **Export**
+2. **Pull**
+3. **Sync**

+Export is the first step and is used to export a list of repositories containing Git LFS files to a CSV file and we do this by looking for `.gitattributes` files in the repositories.
+Pull is the second step and is used to clone the repositories and download their LFS objects.
+Sync is the third step and is used to push the LFS objects to the target organization.

+Doing the pull ahead of the migration is recommended as it will speed up the sync process.
+The pull step is also capable of fetching updates to the LFS objects if the repositories have been updated since the last pull.

 ## Usage: Export

 Export a list of repositories containing Git LFS files to a CSV file.